brevzin/cpp_proposals/2996_reflection/reflection.md

   [During the analysis and translation of tokens and instantiations, certain expressions are evaluated.
 Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` ([expr.const]{.sref}) are considered in a context where `$P$` has been evaluated exactly once.]{.addu}

   [[Other requirements in this document can further constrain the contexts from which expressions are evaluated.
-For example, a declaration that lexically follows all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from the instantiation have been evaluated exactly once.]{.note}]{.addu}
+For example, a declaration that lexically follows all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from that instantiation have been evaluated exactly once.]{.note}]{.addu}

   [8]{.pnum} All external entity references are resolved. [...]